Geethree/geethree.github.io/resume/markdown/gspencer_eng.md

 --------------------

 Software/System Design
-:   Production ready systems should be modular, tested and well documented.
-Development environments and deployments must to be reliable, repeatable and consistently deployed/monitored to ensure there is no drift from code to infrastructure.
+:   Production ready systems should be modular, composable, reliable and operation on the principle of least surprise.

 	Extensive experience with the following:

-    * **Build systems**: Bassel, Gradle, Lerna, Maven, Tox
+    * **Build systems**: Bassel, Gradle, Lerna, Maven, Tox, Poetry
-    * **CI/CD**: AWS CodePipeline, Buildkite, CircleCI, Jenkins, Travis
+    * **CI/CD**: ArgoCD, AWS CodePipeline, Buildkite, CircleCI, Jenkins, GoCD, Travis
     * **Cloud Infrastructure**: All things compute, networking, storage, security, AI/ML related to AWS or GCP
     * **Configuration Management**: Ansible, Puppet, Terraform
-    * **Containers/Micro-services**: Docker, Docker Compose, Docker Swarm, ECS, Jib, Kubernetes
+    * **Containers/Micro-services**: Docker, Docker Swarm, ECS, Kubernetes, Mesos, Lambda, Kubeless, Severless
     * **Development Environments**: AWS Cloud9, Docker, Intellij, Vagrant
     * **IT/Networking**: Manage 3Scan's AS, BGP peering with multiple ISPs and AWS.
 Cisco/JunoOs you name it!
     * **Languages**: Bash, C, C++, Groovy, Java, Javascript, .Net, Node, Python, Scala, Typescript
-    * **Monitoring/Telemetry**: Centralized logging, Elk, Grafana, Graphite, Prometheus
+    * **Monitoring/Telemetry**: Centralized logging, Elk, Grafana, Graphite, Prometheus, Sumologic, Splunk
-    * **Operating Systems**: At home in linux or windows
+    * **Operating Systems**: At home in any flavor of linux and windows
-    * **Testing**: Junit, PyTest
+    * **Testing**: Junit, PyTest, ScalaTest
     * **Version Control**: Git, Github, Gitlab, Phabricator

 Engineering Management
-:   Together we can create something that any individual or single team can imagine!
+:   Engineering is fundamentally a creative task, and the job of a strong Leader is to maximize people's ability to get the thing they want to do done.

     * **Agile methodologies**: Applied to both software and hardware
-    * **Project management**: From gantt charts and QFDs to task management and KPIs
+    * **Project management**: From gantt charts and QFDs to task management, OKRs and KPIs
     * The customer experience is key, dog-fooding is a must
-    * Have overseen complex multi-disciplinary teams from 2 to 20 engineers
+    * Have overseen complex multi-disciplinary teams from 2 to 15 engineers

-Fluidics Design
-:   A beautifully complex field that has enabled humans to reach the moon, or replace a worn aortic valve.

-    * **CFD**: Fluent, Solidworks

-Mechanical Design
-:   Machinist in my heart.
-Deep knowledge of kinematics, rapid prototyping, Newtonian mechanics, gears, and standardized materials

-    * **CAD**: Solidworks, Creo/ProE
-    * **FEA**: Abaqus, Solidworks, Creo
+    * Deeply enjoy seeding an engineering culture that will meet the future organization needs

 [3Scan]: http://www.3scan.com
 [Black Rock Lighthouse Service]: https://journal.burningman.org/2016/08/burning-man-arts/brc-art/black-rock-lighthouse-service